ctrlaltdeleon/infinitygauntlet/journal/journal-2021.md

 test[variable].world = "Hello world!";
 ```

-- How to ask a Stack Overflow question?
+- How does one ask a Stack Overflow question?
   - What am I trying to do?
   - What is the code that currently tries to do that?
   - What do I expect the result to be?